Crypto.com (CRO): Overview of the Crypto.com Chain Ecosystem

 Year 3: 6% of the total circulating supply (6 billion coins)

 Year 4: 4% of the total circulating supply (4 billion coins)

 Year 5: 2% of the total circulating supply (2 billion coins)

-The Crypto.com ecosystem started out with MCO (Monaco coin) as its native cryptocurrency but has gradually shifted toward using CRO coin for all of its in-network functionalities.
-This move is designed to provide a next-generation cryptocurrency infrastructure — and, as a result, looks to eventually unlock a broader set of cryptocurrency-based DeFi functionalities for Crypto.com users.
+The Crypto.com ecosystem started out with MCO (Monaco coin) as its native cryptocurrency, but has gradually shifted toward using CRO coin for all of its in-network functionalities.
+This move is designed to provide a next-generation cryptocurrency infrastructure — and as a result, eventually aims to unlock a broader set of cryptocurrency-based DeFi functionalities for Crypto.com users.
 Starting with the inception of the Crypto.com ecosystem, MCO was a primary driver for the Crypto.com App and its various functionalities.
 However, all Crypto.com users were asked to swap their MCO into CRO coin via the Crypto.com App by November 2, 2020.
 CRO coin now drives Crypto.com’s services — including its Crypto.com Visa Card, the Crypto.com App, and trading and payment services integration — and will likely power other Crypto.com App functionalities in the future as well.

 Cryptopedia does not guarantee the reliability of the Site content and shall not be held liable for any errors, omissions, or inaccuracies.
 The opinions and views expressed in any Cryptopedia article are solely those of the author(s) and do not reflect the opinions of Gemini or its management.
 The information provided on the Site is for informational purposes only, and it does not constitute an endorsement of any of the products and services discussed or investment, financial, or trading advice.
 A qualified professional should be consulted prior to making financial decisions.
 Please visit our Cryptopedia Site Policy to learn more.